intel/auto-round/examples/language-modeling/README.md

 You can also utilize the official lm_eval [link](https://github.com/EleutherAI/lm-evaluation-harness/tree/main?tab=readme-ov-file#basic-usage).

 ## 4. Known Issues
-* Random issues in tuning some models
+* Random quantization results in tuning some models
 * ChatGlm-V1 is not supported